Cassie Lang: Resurrection

 Cassie Lang from Avengers World #16 (December 2014).
 Art by Ramon Rosanas.

-Bentley 23 (a clone of Wizard) of the Future Foundation later postulates that, due to the unstable nature of Pym Particles, Cassie's body could conceivably regenerate into an ionic form similar to the resurrection of Wonder Man; he suggests digging up the corpse to check, stating that he is sure his classmates are thinking the same thing.

 During the AXIS storyline, Doctor Doom is transformed into a more heroic, altruistic form as a result of the battle with the Red Skull that involved a spell that inverted heroes and villains' personalities.
 Seeking redemption for his past crimes, but only able to draw on enough power to alter one key event, Doom chooses to use that power to resurrect Cassie.
-She is then seen tearfully reuniting with her father and his new girlfriend Darla Deering.

 In the Ant-Man ongoing series, she is shown living a normal life as a middle-school student.
 Worried that Scott's lifestyle and actions might attract more danger to her, Cassie's mother decides to relocate to Miami despite Cassie's reluctance.
 Scott nonetheless decides to relocate there as well to stay near his daughter.
-She is later kidnapped by Crossfire on behalf of Augustine Cross of Cross Technological Enterprises; Cross believes that Cassie's Pym Particle-irradiated heart can sustain Darren Cross's sickly body.
-Scott didn't arrive in time to prevent the transplant of Cassie's heart (which caused the revived Darren Cross to shrink uncontrollably) and so Dr. Sondheim was forced to transplant another one in Cassie's body, with Scott slowing down her immune system enough to make sure it is not rejected.
-While Cassie survived, not knowing herself what had happened to her, Scott was so shaken up by that experience that he decided to leave her, reasoning that he cannot risk to put her in harm's way again and that she deserves a normal and happy life he cannot provide.
+She is later kidnapped by Crossfire on behalf of Augustine Cross, who believes that Cassie's Pym Particle-irradiated heart can sustain his father Darren Cross.
+After Cassie's heart is removed and transplanted into Cross, Dr. Sondheim transplants another heart into Cassie's body to make sure she survives.